 Networking and cooperation

 With our expertise, we contribute to the offerings of the Fraunhofer Group for Life Sciences, facilitating a scope of activity ranging from the development of medicines to screening for active agents to the production of test samples.
 As a partner of the Fraunhofer Food Chain Management Alliance, we make a contribution to healthcare through the development of physical hygienization processes that protect the properties of products.
-In addition, we are networked in the Fraunhofer Big Data and Generative Manufacturing Alliances.
+In addition, we are networked in the Fraunhofer Generative Manufacturing Alliance.

 We take increased health awareness into account by using new extraction, preparation and stabilization processes that minimize damage to food products and can also be used for cosmetics.